tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/angular-ui-bootstrap/src/modal/docs/readme.md

   * `dismiss` - A method that can be used to dismiss a modal, passing a result.
 The result must be passed in this format: `{$value: myRejectedResult}`

-  * `modalInstance` - The modal instance.
+  * `modalInstance` - The modal clusterInstance.
 This is the same `$uibModalInstance` injectable found when using `controller`.

   * `resolve` - An object of the modal resolve values.
 See [UI Router resolves](#ui-router-resolves) for details.

 * `controller`
   _(Type: `function|string|array`, Example: `MyModalController`)_ -
-  A controller for the modal instance, either a controller name as a string, or an inline controller function, optionally wrapped in array notation for dependency injection.
+  A controller for the modal clusterInstance, either a controller name as a string, or an inline controller function, optionally wrapped in array notation for dependency injection.
 Allows the controller-as syntax.
-Has a special `$uibModalInstance` injectable to access the modal instance.
+Has a special `$uibModalInstance` injectable to access the modal clusterInstance.

 * `controllerAs`
   _(Type: `string`, Example: `ctrl`)_ -